nikitavoloboev/alfred-learn-anything/CONTRIBUTING.md

 You can then clone this repository and run: `alfred link` inside it.
 This will make a symbolic link of the [`workflow`](workflow) directory.

 You can then make changes to the code and after run `alfred build` to build the go binary to `workflow` directory.
-Which you can then use from inside Alfred [Script Filters](https://www.alfredapp.com/help/workflows/inputs/script-filter/).
+Which you can then call from inside Alfred [Script Filters](https://www.alfredapp.com/help/workflows/inputs/script-filter/).

 I also wrote about my own process in making Alfred workflows [here](https://wiki.nikitavoloboev.xyz/macOS/apps/alfred/making-workflows.html).